fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 7.0.0 =
+* [Added] Save a unique ID with phone numbers and sets of hours that are created in the dashboard.
+These IDs allow numbers or hours to be unique identified even if their labels change.
 * [Changed] Changed the permalink behavior for the vehicles post type to ignore any prefix by setting `with_front` to false.
 This means sites can have blogs at site.com/blog and vehicles at site.com/inventory instead of site.com/blog/inventory.
+* [Changed] Stop using a deprecated hook `media_buttons_context` and start using `media_buttons` instead.
 * [Removed] Support for AutoCheck reports has been removed from this plugin and now lives in an add-on called AutoCheck Buttons.

 = 6.1.1 =